Archive for November, 2010

 The logo’s are different and the art is, to be extremely kind, very different.
 According to the GCBD both Harvey and Nation-Wide shared the same address so I’m just going to go ahead and assume the companies are in some way related.

 Getting back to Captain Atom, it lasted seven issues (plus a one-shot called Captain Atom “Secret of the Columbian Jungle”).
-In spite of all the evidence to the contrary (patently fake name, distinctive wardrobe, young lookalike assistant/son/nephew/clone who dressed in a similar outfit, etc.), this Captain Atom wasn’t so much a superhero as one of those two-fisted scientific adventurers that were all the rage in the 1950′s.
+In spite of all evidence to the contrary (patently fake name, distinctive wardrobe, young lookalike assistant, son, nephew, clone, what have you who dressed in a similar outfit, etc.) this Captain Atom wasn’t so much a superhero.
+But rather one of those two-fisted scientific adventurers that were all the rage in the 1950′s.

 A word about that outfit; as I have previously noted oddly enough once short pants were considered perfectly acceptable attire for grown-up costumed adventurers.
 It is a bold fashion statement though and if it was me, I would have stuck with just that.
-But Captain Atom double downs with short-sleeves as well plus a tunic with a lightning motif collar, Saturn chest insignia and a unnecessary accessory in a ‘A’ belt buckle.
+But Captain Atom double downed with short-sleeves as well plus a tunic with a lightning motif collar, Saturn chest insignia and an unnecessary accessory in an ‘A’ belt buckle.
 I’m just saying it’s a trifle ‘busy’.